btzy/autotimetable/README.md

 # Autotimetable

-## Notes

-The input `modules.json` file uses the NUSMods API format.
-You can download an updated copy of `modules.json` from there.
+Autotimetable is an automatic timetable generator library written in C++ for National University of Singapore (NUS) modules.
+It uses a non-probabilistic recursive backtracking algorithm to find the best timetable amongst all possible combinations, hence, it will always generate the *best* timetable possible (of course, this is limited to the evaluation criteria available to Autotimetable (see what it can do below)).

+The library is in `autotimetable.cpp` (and the accompanying header file, `autotimetable.hpp`).

+Under normal use, speed of the generation engine is usually less than 50 ms and very likely less than 500 ms (counting the time in the Autotimetable algorithm only, not the loading of modules from file).

+To make usage more convenient, a `main.cpp` file is provided to allow the library to be compiled as a command-line program, and read module data in NUSMods format.

-Autotimetable will **not** detect examination schedule clashes.
+Note: Autotimetable will **not** detect examination schedule clashes.
 Please check the examination schedule from somewhere else (e.g. NUSMods).

 ## Command-line usage